Sex in the Hebrew Bible

-Sex is considered repeatedly in the Hebrew Bible.
+Sex is mentioned repeatedly in the Hebrew Bible.
 Some references provide unambiguous ethical regulations, such as the laws given in Leviticus or Deuteronomy.
 Others are more ambivalent, most famously the potentially homosexual actions of Ham with his father, Noah.
 Its depictions of homosexuality, rape, prostitution and incest have spurred considerable academic and theological attention.

 Homosexuality

 The Hebrew Bible possibly refers to homosexuality three times, though the word itself does not occur in many English translations.
 These passages are interpreted differently.
-Leviticus 18:22 says:"You shall not lie with a male as with a woman.
-It is an abomination."Leviticus 20:13 says: "If a man lies with a male as he lies with a woman, both of them have committed an abomination.
-They shall surely be put to death.
-Their blood shall be upon them."Ham's actions in Genesis 9:20–25 possibly refer to homosexual behavior with his father Noah, while the latter was passed out drunk in his tent.
+Leviticus 18 says:"You shall not lie with a male as with a woman; it is an abomination."Leviticus 20 says: "If a man lies with a male as with a woman, both of them have committed an abomination; they shall be put to death; their bloodguilt is upon them."Some recent interpretations focus on the passage's context as part of the Holiness code, a purity code meant to discern the behavior of the Israelites from the polytheistic Canaanites, and not as a catch-all condemnation of same-sex sexual activity.
+(Note: The Hebrew Bible only prohibits this practice for men.
+This is clearly seen by contrasting these verses with Lev.
+18:23 and 20:15-16 respectively, where sex with animals is prohibited for both men and women.)

+Ham's actions in Genesis possibly refer to homosexual behavior with his father Noah, while the latter was passed out drunk in his tent.